home-assistant/home-assistant.io/source/_integrations/samsungtv.markdown

   required: true
   type: string
 port:
   description: The port of the Samsung Smart TV.
-If set to 8001, the new websocket connection will be used (required for 2016+ TVs) - for installs other than Hass.io or Docker you may need to install a Python package, see below.
+If set to 8001, the new websocket connection will be used (required for 2016+ TVs) - For Home Assistant Core installations, you may need to install a Python package, see below.
   required: false
   type: integer
   default: automatically detected